-If you see the interface, All you are given by an editing area, a track pool, transport panel and essential editing tools.
+If you see the interface, All you are given is an editing area, a track pool, transport panel, and essential editing tools.

 As its a simple to use software the workflow is very fast.
 Once you get familiar with this DAW you can easily produce some great music within a short amount of time.

-However, I never recommend to use this DAW if you are serious in recording.
-If you want to stand out in the competition, you need far better DAW then Audacity.
+However, I never recommend using this DAW if you are serious in the recording.
+If you want to stand out in the competition, you need far better DAW than Audacity.

 5. Steinberg Cubase

-There is another DAW ie; Nuendo form the same manufacturer which is also a great overall DAW but Cubase is created specially for music production.
-Whether its a Hip-Hop music, a Rap, DJ, Classic or any genre it can transform your music production to the next level.
+There is another DAW ie; Nuendo form the same manufacturer which is also a great overall DAW but Cubase is created especially for music production.
+Whether it’s Hip-Hop music, a Rap, DJ, Classic or any genre it can transform your music production to the next level.

 Let us explore Cubase’s great features.